scitedotai/scite-zotero-plugin/README.md

 ## Release

-We use this package: https://github.com/retorquere/zotero-plugin-webpack
+We use this package: https://github.com/retorquere/zotero-plugin

-NOTES: (temporary workaround due to its implementation)
+Note that it depends on having a `GITHUB_TOKEN` with a `repo` scope available.
+This is configured in the `CircleCI Project Settings` for this repo.
+I have a token I issued with scopes from my account; if it expires, you can always change it by generating your own.

+This is how I do a release:
-- If you make changes, do NOT run `npm version` before your pull request gets merged
+- If you make changes via pull request, do NOT run `npm version` before your pull request gets merged
 - First merge in the pull request
-- Then from `master`, pull locally
+- Then from `master`, pull locally to your machine
-- While on `master`, run `npm version <version>`, e.g. `npm version 1.2.3`
+- While on `master`, run `npm version <version>`, e.g. `npm version 2.0.2`
-- This will create a new tag, commit, and push and that will auto-trigger the CI to release it
+- This will create a new tag, commit, and push and that will auto-trigger the CI to release it.
+You should be able to see the new release at https://github.com/scitedotai/scite-zotero-plugin/releases
+- I usually manually update the description after the release is created
+- Update README, etc.

 If you run `npm version` before the PR gets merged, then the tagged commit will have a hash different from the commit hash in circle after it gets merged (github will always create a new commit for the merge)